medic/cht-core/features-README.md

 This works: $('#session_menu').remove(); $('.nav').append(el);
 And that is because it cannot find $('#session_menu') in the code.. why not?
 I can see it with $(body).html().

+For now rewrote the replaceWith part with something similar and it seems to work now.